Mamiglia/notes/content/ARENA/Draft.md

 +++

 ### The Ablation
-With a reliable metric, I could perform a mean-ablation study.
+With a reliable metric, I could perform a mean-ablation study[^4].
 I systematically replaced the output of each preceding component with its mean value and checked if the score for L1H5 increases; if it does it means that the component is relevant for L1H5.

 Surprisingly, 2 out of 4 components are completely irrelevant.
 The head's behaviour appears to be affected only by:
 - The token embedding matrix, $W_E$​.